Frontend-YH/Next-DMS/README.md

 ## Install MySQL Server or use an existing one.

-1. Create a database and users.
+1. Create database and user.
-2. import Next_DMS.sql in the database.
+2. Import Next_DMS.sql in the database.
+3. Add atleast one admin user and passsword with authorId 1 in the table authors, for admin and test purposes.

 ## Installation